Nicolas Bay: Suspension from National Rally

+Shortly after being elected to the European Parliament in 2024, he abandoned Reconquête and became a non-affiliated member before joining the IDL.
+The IDL is affiliated with the European Conservatives and Reformists Party.

 Personal life

 He was a boy scout in the Scouts d'Europe, 1ere Mesnil Le Roi.
 Patrouille des Cerfs.

-He is a self-declared Roman Catholic, and he participated in the protests against same-sex marriage law in 2013.
+He is a self-declared Roman Catholic.

 He married in 2008 and has 3 children.